Protection against claims arising from your practice of dentistry

 Hygienists, Certified Dental Assistants, and Dental Therapists Coverage

 Eligible hygienists, certified dental assistants and dental therapists in any province or territory who purchase their own coverage are offered a claim limit of $2-million per claim with a $500 deductible.
 A maximum of $6-million can be paid out in one calendar year.

 Pay No Premiums for Coverage After You Retire, Are Totally Disabled, or On Parental Leave

 The plan’s non-practising status coverage provides ongoing protection for dentists against claims from incidents that occurred while you were practising — at no additional premium.
 If you retire, are totally disabled, or on parental leave, you must surrender your license to be eligible for non-practising status, and your coverage will be effective as of the date you are no longer licensed.
 In addition, it protects your estate.
 Your coverage limits and deductible will be those in effect when you stopped practising.

 Conditions and Limitations

-Details, terms, conditions and exclusions are set out in the certificate booklet for the Malpractice Insurance plan.
+Details, terms, conditions and exclusions are set out in the Policy Terms and Conditions for the Malpractice Insurance plan.

-this Malpractice coverage applies to acts or omissions committed by the insured (i) in Canada (subject to the exclusion of professional services provided by dentists in Ontario and Quebec) and (ii) anywhere else in the world where there is no applicable government statute regulating the practice of dentistry.
+- this Malpractice coverage applies to acts or omissions committed by the insured (i) in Canada (subject to the exclusion of professional services provided by dentists who obtain their primary malpractice insurance from their regulator) and (ii) anywhere else in the world where there is no applicable government statute regulating the practice of dentistry.
 However, the insurer is only liable for actions brought in Canada to recover for such acts or omissions

 Coverage does not apply to: